 She first soloed a fixed-wing aircraft in 1945 and received her helicopter rating in 1947.
 She was the first Woman in the U.S. to be appointed Commissioner of Aeronautics, (Commonwealth of Massachusetts) in the '50s and was a founding Member of the “Ninety Nines," founded by Emilia Earhart.
 Charlotte was on the United States Helicopter Team in World Competition, beginning in Russia in 1978 and three additional Competitions.
 She went on to become a Judge of the FAI in World Competition, and most recently, she had been actively involved in the Scholarship Program for the Whirly Girls Organization.

 She will be missed by those in aeronautics, as well as her family, Brian, her son, Melanie, her daughter, and her four grandchildren.

 Keiko Minakata, WG #1339

 Keiko passed away Aug.
-2 in a helicopter crash in the Cascade Mountains just south of Easton, Wash.
+2 in a helicopter crash in the Cascade Mountains just south of Easton, Washington.
 She was flying a Robinson R44 on a charter flight, carrying three passengers.
-The NTSB is investigating and no cause has been named at this time.
 She was flying for her employer, Classic Helicopter Corporation of Seattle, Wash.